auth0/Lock.Android/README.md

 If you forget this mode, and the code is running on devices with Android version above KITKAT, an error will raise in the console and the Activity won't launch.
 This is to sort the way Android handles calling an existing Activity with a result.
 Previous versions of Android are also affected by this issue, but won't get the warning and can crash if it's not properly handled.

-Also note that you can't use Browser and launch the `LockActivity` calling `startActivityForResult` at the same time.
+Also note that for the time being, `LockActivity` can't be launched calling`startActivityForResult`.

 ### Lock instance